Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

             'NAICSCode': str,
             # ... other column definitions
         },
-        low_memory=False
+        engine='c',  # Faster C engine for parsing low_memory=False
     )
 ```

 This code might look simple, but it's doing several sophisticated things to handle massive data efficiently:

-1. **Chunked Processing**: Instead of reading the entire 8GB file at once, we use pandas' `chunksize` parameter to read it in manageable pieces (defaulting to 10,000 rows at a time).
-Think of it like eating a whale - one bite at a time.
+1. **Chunked Processing**: Instead of reading the entire 8GB file at once, we use pandas' `chunksize` parameter to read it in manageable pieces (defaulting to 50,000 rows at a time).

 2. **Memory-Efficient Data Types**: Notice how we explicitly define the data type for each column?
 This is crucial for memory optimization:
    - `LoanNumber` as string prevents pandas from trying to convert it to integers (which would break with leading zeros)